rlivings39/learning-ai/coursera-ai-courses/advanced-learning-algorithms/README.md

 Here, the output is a vector of booleans for each label.
 You can build N networks to detect each label.
 You can also build 1 network to do all of them at once and have an output layer that uses N sigmoid activations.

 The [multiclass lab](./week2-labs/C2_W2_Multiclass_TF.ipynb) demonstrates this and has a nice breakdown of how each unit in the NN's layers segments the space in order to perform the classification.

+## Advanced optimization algorithms (gradient descent alternatives)

+Recall that the update step in gradient descent is `wj = wj - alpha * d/dwjJ(w,b)`

+An idea is to also vary the learning rate during optimization time.
+If you take many steps in one direction, increase the learning rate to accelerate convergence.
+If the steps being taken are all over the place, then decrease the learning rate.

+The Adam algorithm (ADAptive Moment algorithm) has a learning rate for each weight and bias and varies them during the optimization process.

+To use a different optimizer, pass the `optimizer=tf.keras.optimizers.Adam(learning_rate=val)` argument to `model.compile`.
+You can tune the initial learning rate to get more efficiency.

+Adam is the de facto standard for learning today.
+It's usually a great place to start.

 ## Comments on AGI